Interactive map

 We have developed an interactive map to help you explore destinations in your area that are within walking distance.

 You can drop a pin anywhere on the map to discover a variety of destinations within walking distance of 5-, 10-, 15- or 20-minutes.
 The map will show you the location of destinations which you can walk to within the time you have selected.
-You will also receive a list of these destinations on the top left-hand side of the screen, as well as a list of destination types that are not available within your walking distance.
+You'll also receive a list of these destinations on the top left-hand side of the screen, as well as a list of destination types that are not available within your walking distance.

 The walking time and associated distance reflect an average walking pace of approximately 800m in about ten minutes.